SystemsApproach/ops/arch.rst

 This overview of the management architecture could lead one to conclude that these four subsystems were architected, in a rigorous, top-down fashion, to be are completely independent.
 But that is not the case.
-It's more accurate to say that the system evolved bottom up, solving the next immediate problem one at a time, all the while creating a large ecosystem of open source components that can be used in different combinations.
+It is more accurate to say that the system evolved bottom up, solving the next immediate problem one at a time, all the while creating a large ecosystem of open source components that can be used in different combinations.
 What we are presenting in this book is a retrospective description of an end result, organized into four